Hasselblad X1D vs Panasonic G85

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the X1D and the G85 have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So how do things add up?
 Is the Hasselblad X1D better than the Panasonic G85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.